vlsienthusiast00x/vsdpro/README.md

 # Real purpose of this repository

-This repository is a documentation of the VSDSquadronPRO internship conducted by Vlsi System Design.
+This repository is a documentation of the VSDSquadronPRO internship conducted by Vlsi System Design for the students purschased this board.
-For more details please visit (here)[https://www.vlsisystemdesign.com/vsdsquadronpro/]
+For more details please visit [here](https://www.vlsisystemdesign.com/vsdsquadronpro/)